 Conjunctions: and, but, or, so, because

-Conjunctions are small words that connect ideas in a sentence.
+Conjunctions are words that connect two or more ideas.

 In this lesson, you will learn how to use: